ThomasWangWeiHong/CLAHE-Based-Low-Light-Image-Enhancement/README.md

 ![Enhanced Car Image](assets/2015_02463_enhanced.jpg)

-The algorithm is also tested on a video:
+The algorithm is also tested on a video (click on the image to watch the video):

 [![Watch the video](https://img.youtube.com/vi/yE-fAcMAvpE/hqdefault.jpg)](https://www.youtube.com/embed/yE-fAcMAvpE)